Lakeland Medical Malpractice Attorney

 However in 2019, Florida’s Third DCA certified a conflict with Wax v.
 Tenet (see below) and held that a hospital emergency room does not have a non-delegable duty to provide non-negligent medical care under any statute or under a theory of implied contract in Tabraue v.
 Doctors Hospital, Inc.

-Courts Are Divided On Whether Hospitals Can Delegate Anesthesia Services
+Courts Are Divided on Whether Hospitals Can Delegate Anesthesia Services

 The appellate courts in Florida are currently split on whether a hospital has a non-delegable duty to provide anesthesia services (See Wax v.
 Tenet Health, 955 So.
 2d 1 (Fla.
 4th DCA 2006) and Tarpon Springs v.
 Reth, 40 So.
 2d 823 (Fla.
 2d DCA 2010)).